Since getting serious about running at the end of 2012 in preparation for the Ohlone Wilderness 50K, I've learned a few things. Here they are:

 - Fruit (keep next to your icy hydration bladder for a midrun reward)

-- This one is simple.
+This one is simple.
 After dealing with lots of blisters while hiking, I learned that your feet grow when you're on them a lot.
 I'm normally an 11.5 in "everyday" shoes.
-For running shoes, I'll go up to a 12 or even 13 depending on the shoe.
+For running shoes, I'll go up to a 12.5 in my shoes of choice (Salomon Sense Pro / Sense Ride).
 My index toe is longer than my big toe, so I've learned to use that toe to assess shoe length.
 Most shoes for ultrarunning run large, so there is less need to size up.
 I've learned to leave an inch at the front for my poor toesies.